 How do I get the script

 You can find the script in my Github repository.
-In addition to that I have also published the script in the PowerShell Gallery.
+In addition, I have also published the script in the PowerShell Gallery, so retrieving the assignments of a device via PowerShell is just one install command away.
 Here you can download the script with the following command.

 Install-Script -Name Get-AllDeviceAssignments